KieranBest/Final-Year-Project/Documentation.md

 #### Goals

-The goals of this project are to create a prototype application that will teach users how to play piano as well as learn how to read sheet music.
+The goal of this project is to create a prototype application that will teach users how to play piano as well as learn how to read sheet music.
 It will adapt to the users ability and adjust its level of difficulty based on the users performance.
 It will also produce a visual representation of the users progression since they have started using the application.
 From this the user will be able to identify key areas of improvement and will be able to see their progression.

 As this is a primarily stakeholder driven project, objectives during the development process will be dictated by the stakeholder to ensure that the project is usable for its intended purpose and is fulfilling in its requirements.
 The stakeholder will be involved throughout the project and will provide feedback and guidance as to its development.